unkyulee/micro-journal/micro-journal-rev-4-revamp/user-manual.md

 In general, you can focus on writing and take care of everything else when you return to your computer.
 If the batteries are charged, you should get many hours of anxiety-free typing (at least 10-15 hours).

 ```
-Since your work is constantly being saved, you will not lose writing if the batteries fully discharge, which is unlikely anyway.
+Since your work is constantly being saved,
+you will not lose writing if the batteries fully discharge.
 ```